NBISweden/workshop-reproducible-research/docs/conda.md

 conda activate py35
 ```

-You now have a completely separate environment with its own python version.
+You now have a completely separate environment with its own Python version.

-Let's say you instead want an environment with python version `2.7` installed.
+Let's say you instead want an environment with Python version `2.7` installed.
 You may for instance want to run scripts or packages that were written for
 Python 2.x and are thus incompatible with Python 3.x.
 Simply create the new
 Conda environment with: